ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Identifying Early Demand

-- The Proposition to Reality & Truth Gap
+The Proposition to Reality & Truth Gap

 Good:
 - Child Reading App
     - Problem: Efficacy of reading outcomes in children from 4-14 is low.
 Distractions, ipad, cause children to not read as much as they could as well as it is isolated.
     - 37M amount of children between ages 4 - 10 - in US
     - Established companies  -> Note of validation of  existing pain since other companies are trying to solve the same problem
     - What about your service that you do the best at that will motivate and encourage your demographic to use it?
     - Demand:
     - Solution:

 Bad:
 - Lens filter app
     - to socially filter information from the crowd
     - Problem: People make poor decisions and need the crowd to supplement their understanding and decisions
     - They limit perspective
     - XM have trouble filtering information and making a decision
     - Demand:
     - Why now?

+## Reality
 - Difference between reality and your assumptions of reality
 - Is it an attractive market to enter?
 - Develop an internal rating system for yourself,